-For social media to bring results, you must commit to the long-game, and commit the appropriate resources.
+For social media to bring results, you must commit to the long-game, and dedicate the appropriate resources.

-The average SME that successfully uses social media, dedicates 6+ hours per week managing their social channels.
+The average small business that successfully leverages social media marketing, dedicates 6+ hours per week managing their social channels.

 And that’s 6+ hours per week, week in, week out.